 used by communities living in far-flung areas which are not easily connected either by roads or by communication mechanisms.

 Information about official (scheduled) languages of countries is easily available.
-Information about languages which are used by communities living in urban areas is also easily obtainable.
+Information about languages used by communities living in urban areas is also easily obtainable.
 There was some effort needed to cover the languages which are spoken by communities living in rural yet accessible areas.
 However, it was quite difficult to cover the rest of the languages being spoken by the communities living in remote tribal areas, which are generally not connected by road or by communication means.
 Defining the scope of language coverage was hence essential to limit the scope of the work to be undertaken for the analysis of the Devanagari LGR.

 NBGP decided to employ “Expanded Graded Intergenerational Disruption Scale” [EGIDS], which is designed to measure the status of the languages of the world in terms of endangerment or development.
 The EGIDS consists of 13 levels with each higher number on the scale representing a greater level of disruption to the intergenerational transmission of the language.
 NBGP decided to accommodate all the languages belonging to EGIDS Scale 1 to 4 for its analysis which represents languages in one form or the other are still in usage.
 Following are the descriptions of those scales.